Did You Know?

 The Blue Line already connects O’Hare and downtown in a time period that’s comparable to airport transit connections in peer cities around the world.
 It also stops in more than a dozen neighborhoods, carrying employees from their homes in communities across the city to jobs at O’Hare.
 It costs only $2.50 and, of course, serves many other destinations.

-While rehab work to eliminate slow zones and improve station quality is already underway, more could be done to boost capacity, speed and reliability.
+more could be done to boost capacity, speed and reliability.
 Regional leaders could also upgrade the existing Metra service to O’Hare by creating a more convenient connection to the airport and running more frequent service.

 At its best, our public transit system connects communities and makes it safer, easier and more affordable for Chicagoans to get around without a car.
 Fast and reliable transit service connects people to jobs, schools, healthcare and recreation opportunities while boosting neighborhood economies.
 These needs are greatest in Chicago’s historically disinvested communities, where many of Chicago’s low-income residents and people of color live.